 As a reminder, reference writers submit their recommendation on your behalf electronically directly via NursingCAS and will receive instructions on how to do so when you enter their information in your application.

 This may be one of the most crucial things to keep in mind for a successful application.
 NursingCAS and your selected schools will contact you by email for a variety of reasons.

 For example, if you opt to use the Professional Transcript Entry (PTE) service, paying attention to your inbox is very important.
 After NursingCAS enters your transcript data, you will receive a notification stating that you must log into the application and approve the entered transcript information.
 If you fail to complete this step, your application will not show as “Complete” and your chosen program(s) will not be able to review your application.

 To make sure you will receive notifications from NursingCAS, you should turn off your email’s spam/junk filters for the duration of the application cycle.
-If you’re not able to do this, add firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, NursingCASemail@nursingcas.org and the @sendgrid.me domain to your allowed email address list.
-Also, please check your spam or junk mail folders periodically throughout the cycle and check the “My Messages” section of your application frequently.
+If you’re not able to do this, add firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, and the @sendgrid.me domain to your allowed email address list.
+Also, please check your spam or junk mail folders and the “My Messages” section of your application frequently throughout the cycle.

 Congratulations!
 You’ve requested transcripts and references, you’ve submitted your application, and now you get to play the waiting game.
 There is nothing left to do now, right?
 Wrong!
 While you’re waiting to hear from your program(s), you should frequently check your application status in the “Check Status” tab of the application.
 This is where action items will appear.